efleming18/aws-sandbox/articles/AzureQueueStorage.md

 [/code]
 ```

 Now that we have the client, we can create the queue.
 You'll notice first, we call the **GetQueueReference** method which will get information about a queue from your Azure Storage Account.
 It will contain information such as whether or not the queue exists which is used in the next line where we call **CreateIfNotExists**.
-This will do exactly as the method says, if the queue does not exist, it will be created; if it does the command to create the queue will nto be executed.
+This will do exactly as the method says, if the queue does not exist, it will be created; if it does, the command to create the queue will not be executed.

 ```
 [code language="csharp" escaped="true"]